mqlight/java-mqlight/README.md

   files when MQLIGHT_JAVA_LOG_STREAM is specified as a file path prefix.
 The value can be specified in bytes, kilobytes, megabytes, or gigabytes by suffixing a numeric value with KB, MB, and GB respectively.

+* MQLIGHT_JAVA_LOG_TRACE_ARG_MAX_BYTES can be set to specify the maximum number of bytes output for each argument, truncating any over length arguments from the right.
+By default the maximum number of bytes output for each argument is 1024.

 ## Current limitations